 In June 1549, Bess’s husband bought the estate of Chatsworth.
 The couple soon embarked upon an ambitious project of rebuilding, and filled the house with an array of luxurious furnishings.
 Chatsworth ignited within Bess a passion for lavish building projects that would last a lifetime, and during the years that followed her property portfolio continued to expand.

-Queens and courtiers: 7 major players in Bess’s life
+7 major players in Bess of Hardwick’s life

 William, Bess’s second husband, was treasurer of Henry VIII’s chamber – and, as such, propelled his wife into royal circles.
 William and Bess had eight children, six of whom survived into adulthood, and made Chatsworth their home.